0xm00n/claudecord/README.md

 # claudecord

-a claude 3.5 sonnet discord bot specialized for research to centralize access to claude among people in your discord server!
+a SoTA claude research discord bot for LLM assisted research primarly in the AI/ML domain. allows for centralized interaction among users in your server, especially helpful for collaborative idea generation/exploration.

+merged chat history and conversation among multiple users with the claude is a WIP!
 <br>
 <br>
 <div align="center">